HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 This library includes the following modules:

-- SCSS file including color themes and design configurations
+- SCSS file including color themes and design configurations.
-- An accessibility module containing accessibility features
+- An accessibility module containing accessibility features.
-- A body module to wrap your application with the theme, in case you do not use the accessibility module
+- A body module to wrap your application with the theme, in case you do not use the accessibility module.
-- A header module with the logo of the University of Haifa and log-in logic
+- A header module with the logo of the University of Haifa and log-in logic.
-- A footer module with the details of the university and the version of the application (optional)
+- A footer module with the details of the university and the version of the application (optional).
-- A card module with cards of different sizes that collapse into the full size of the screen (also applicable to `mat-card`)
+- A card module with cards of different sizes that collapse into the full size of the screen (also applicable to `mat-card`).
-- A back-to-top module with a button to jump to the top of the page after scrolling
+- A back-to-top module with a button to jump to the top of the page after scrolling.
-- A spinner module with a loader animation with the logo of the university
+- A spinner module with a loader animation with the logo of the university.
 - A content service that exposes the width, height, top, right, bottom, left, x and y of the `uoh-content`.

 ---